ardera/flutter-pi/README.md

       You actually have two options here:

       - you build the engine yourself. takes a lot of time, and it most probably won't work on the first try.
 But once you have it set up, you have unlimited freedom on which engine version you want to use.
 You can find some rough guidelines [here](https://medium.com/flutter/flutter-on-raspberry-pi-mostly-from-scratch-2824c5e7dcb1).
-      - you can use the pre-built engine binaries I am providing [in the _engine-binaries_ branch of this project.](https://github.com/ardera/flutter-pi/tree/engine-binaries).
+      - you can use the pre-built engine binaries I am providing [in the _flutter-engine-binaries-for-arm_ repo.](https://github.com/ardera/flutter-engine-binaries-for-arm).
 I will only provide binaries for some engine versions though (most likely the stable ones).

     </details>